AGRINFO AGRINFO logo

 Resources

-European Commission: Geographical indications and quality schemes explained
+European Commission.
+Geographical indications and quality schemes explained

 Regulation 2025/26 laying down rules for the application of Regulation 2024/1143 as regards registrations, amendments, cancellations, enforcement of the protection, labelling and communication in respect of geographical indications and traditional specialities guaranteed

-Publications of an application for registration of a name pursuant to Article 50(2), point (a), of Regulation 1151/2012 of on quality schemes for agricultural products and foodstuffs:
+Publications of an application for registration of a name pursuant to Article 50(2), point (a), of Regulation 1151/2012 on quality schemes for agricultural products and foodstuffs:

 Sources